MiroW-L/Workshop-8/README.md

 <img width="493" alt="Screenshot 2025-02-01 at 11 07 28 PM" src="https://github.com/user-attachments/assets/88edd483-1811-4219-97d8-26b31bfa70ff" />

 ## Some help from DeepSeek to make sure my coding was correct and I added some more emojis to be cute
+- this is the website i used for my api stuff:https://yesno.wtf/#api